Finding Legal Help

 This website has been designed especially to help low-income service members, veterans and their families.
 For that reason, we focus on legal services that are available free of charge.

 We have indexed the three largest networks of free legal aid serving servicemembers, veterans and their families.
 Although there are not enough free legal services to help everyone, you may be able to find a free lawyer or advocate here.
-See the box below about how to search our data base to find the relevant legal help resources in your state.
+Go to our Find Local Help map feature.

-- For military legal assistance services, use the Armed Forces Legal Services Locator to find a JAG office or civilian legal assistance officer for any branch of the service anywhere in the continental U.S. These lawyers specialize in deployment-related issues.
+• Military legal assistance services.
+We have incorporated the data base from the Armed Forces Legal Services Locator.
+This listing includes the JAG officers and legal assistance officers for all branches of the service anywhere in the continental U.S. These lawyers specialize in deployment-related issues.
 They also help activated Reserve and National Guard members.
 However, they can help with only certain legal issues and only people in certain categories of current military service.
 Some require in-person requests; others will provide assistance over the phone.

-- For general legal aid help, every State has one or more organizations that provide free legal services for people with low incomes.
-These programs are funded by the Legal Services Corporation.
+• Civil legal aid offices.
+Every State has one or more organizations that provide free legal services for people with low incomes.
+Many of these programs are funded by the Legal Services Corporation.
 Many military and veteran families qualify for this assistance.
 These legal aid offices prioritize housing, family, consumer and public benefits issues.
 They generally limit their services to people with household incomes below 200% of the federal poverty guidelines.
 Some offices do have special programs that have no income guidelines (for example, legal help to victims of domestic violence or dealing with the IRS).
 Legal aid programs generally screen callers to determine income eligibility.
 Some offer help online.
+And all should provide you with referrals if they are not able to help you directly.

-- For VA-related issues, Veterans Service Organizations generally focus on benefits available through the Veterans Administration, although they may also help with State VA benefits.
-State Veteran's Affairs offices provide similar help.
+• VA-related issues.
+The States' Veteran's Affairs offices provide help to Veterans, including legal help.
 These offices have non-lawyer advocates who help with disability and other VA-related claims.
 There are also nonprofit and/or membership organizations that provide this help.

 Other important legal help programs